Supply Chain CSR

 3TG Survey Results

-*1 For information regarding the details of the smelters, see List of the Smelters or Rifiners identified in Seiko Epson's supply chain which were known by RMI
+*2 For information regarding the details of the smelters, see List of the RMI-recognized smelters and refiners identified in Seiko Epson's supply chain.

-Result of Cobalt survey 2019: Two CF smelters out of 20 identified smelters (Rate of CFS: 10%).
+Result of Cobalt survey 2020: 9 CF smelters out of 35 identified smelters.

 Partnerships with External Organizations